haslab/Alloy-LLM-Testing/README.md

    - `semantic_grouping.py`: a script to perform grouping of the entries
    - `merge_reqs_groups.py`: a script to merge groups with `requirements.json` for subsequent analysis
    - `results`: a folder with the pre-calculated results for the scripts
+- [`alloytools.jar`](./alloytools.jar): snapshot of AlloyTools, used to parse and execute Alloy models and commands

 # Results